Mineral (nutrient): Elements considered possibly essential for humans but not confirmed

 Many ultratrace elements have been suggested as essential, but such claims have usually not been confirmed.
 Definitive evidence for efficacy comes from the characterization of a biomolecule containing the element with an identifiable and testable function.
 One problem with identifying efficacy is that some elements are innocuous at low concentrations and are pervasive (examples: silicon and nickel in solid and dust), so proof of efficacy is lacking because deficiencies are difficult to reproduce.
-Ultratrace elements of some minerals such as silicon and boron are known to have a role but the exact biochemical nature is unknown, and others such as arsenic are suspected to have a role in health, but with weaker evidence.
+Some elements were once thought to have a role with unknown biochemical nature, but the evidence has not always been strong.
+For example, it was once thought that arsenic was probably essential in mammals, but it seems to be only used by microbes; and while chromium was long thought to be an essential trace element based on rodent models, and was proposed to be involved in glucose and lipid metabolism, more recent studies have conclusively ruled this possibility out.
+It may still have a role in insulin signalling, but the evidence is not clear, and it only seems to occur at doses not found in normal diets.
+Boron is essential to plants, but not animals.

+Non-essential elements can sometimes appear in the body when they are chemically similar to essential elements (e.g. Rb+ and Cs+ replacing Na+), so that essentiality is not the same thing as uptake by a biological system.

 Mineral ecology

+Diverse ions are used by animals and microorganisms for the process of mineralizing structures, called biomineralization, used to construct bones, seashells, eggshells, exoskeletons and mollusc shells.

 Minerals can be bioengineered by bacteria which act on metals to catalyze mineral dissolution and precipitation.
 Mineral nutrients are recycled by bacteria distributed throughout soils, oceans, freshwater, groundwater, and glacier meltwater systems worldwide.
 Bacteria absorb dissolved organic matter containing minerals as they scavenge phytoplankton blooms.
 Mineral nutrients cycle through this marine food chain, from bacteria and phytoplankton to flagellates and zooplankton, which are then eaten by other marine life.
 In terrestrial ecosystems, fungi have similar roles as bacteria, mobilizing minerals from matter inaccessible by other organisms, then transporting the acquired nutrients to local ecosystems.